solid/webid-profile/notes/pre-final-draft.md

 Here is a diagram showing an example set of Type Indexes: ![Type Registry Index diagram](../diagrams/type-indexes.svg)

-### Public Type Index (usually called publicTypeIndex.ttl)
+### Public Type Index

 The Public Type Index document contains registration entries that are *discoverable* by outside users and applications but which are not necessarily *accessible* to all applications or users.
 For example, suppose I have one address book that is only for myself, one that is for a specific group of colleagues, and one that is for the general public.
 The one that is only for me should be listed in the private type index.
 The other two should be listed in the public type index.
 The fully public listing will point to a publicly accessible resource while the one just for my colleagues will point to a resource restricted by access control methods.
-Both the public and restricted reesources are discoverable in the public type index because an app that is not operating as the WebID owner can not see the private type index.
+Both the public and restricted resources are discoverable in the public type index because an app that is not operating as the WebID owner can not see the private type index.

-Example of a Public Type Index document.
+Example of a Public Type Index that is a Linked Document.
 This contains a public resource of type `vcard:AddressBook` located at the resource address `</public/contacts/myPublicAddressBook.ttl>` and a resources of type `bk:Bookmark` located in the container address `</public/myBookmarks/>`: